ionic-team/ionic-site/content/docs/wkwebview/index.md

     width: 30%;
     max-width: 200px;" />

-In iOS-land, there have been two webviews for a few years now, UIWebView and WKWebView.
+In iOS, there have been two webviews for a few years now, UIWebView and WKWebView.
 Historically, Ionic apps have used UIWebView, but no longer.
 Ionic now uses WKWebview by default when building for iOS.

 We strongly believe WKWebview is the best option for any app, as it features many improvements over the older, legacy webview (UIWebView).
 These features include: